North Caucasus: Population

 The North Caucasus, especially in its mountainous territories, has the highest life expectancy in Russia.
 The region is known for a large number of centenarians.

 The North Caucasus is extremely ethnically and linguistically diverse, which has been a historic driver of conflict in the region.
 Luxembourgish politician Anne Brasseur wrote in 2004 that "There is no other region in Russia or Eurasia in general in which so many peoples and ethnic groups with their various languages and cultures live together in such a small area."
-The local population predominantly follows Sunni Islam, with the exception of the Ossetians and Abkhazians.
+The local population predominantly follows Sunni Islam, with the exception of the Ossetians.
 The western half of the North Caucasus (comprising the republics of Adygea, Kabardino-Balkaria, Karachay-Cherkessia, and North Ossetia) also has extant traditions of paganism, which have become closely connected to Islam.
 In contrast, the eastern portion of the North Caucasus (including Chechnya, Dagestan, and Ingushetia) is dominated by Sufism.

 Conflicts between Islamic ethnic groups are also frequent, with battles for control over religious and political institutions often overlapping.
 As an example, the takeover of the Spiritual Board of Muslims of Dagestan (now the Muftiate of the Republic of Dagestan) by Sufi tariqa sheikhs, who were predominantly ethnic Avars, led to a conflict over the board's leadership, involving religious, ethnic, and political differences.